jduck/csw-slides-2024/slides.md

 ## Hot Buzzwords

+You should know what these mean:
-Shift left
+- Shift left
   - Move testing earlier in the process
   - Developers lose context over time -- tighter feedback loops are more efficient

-DevSecOps
+- DevSecOps
- - Core idea is integrating security processes within development pipelines
+  - Integrate security processes into development pipelines
   - To block or not to block?
 That is the question

-## Milestones in a SDLC

-1. Inception of the idea to develop something
-2. Creation of a design
-3. Threat modeling / identifying mitigations to threats
-- Understand the attack surface and classify risk with hypothetical CVSS
-- This is a good time to design counter measures and feature flags
-4. Implementation
-5. Testing
-6. Verification

-And the cycle continues...
-Perhaps need a graphic?

-## Other beneficial practices

-1. Creating guidelines / coding standards and adhering to them.
-2. Well executed code reviews by qualified colleages
-3. Periodically revisiting the software to assess environmental drift
-4. Inviting open participation to review - open source / bug bounties / etc

-## Programming Language Choice

-Often viewed as a religious discussion.

-- you can create safe and secure code in any language, but the amount of effort it will require differs
-  - C
-  - C++
-  - Rust
-  - Go
-  - Python
-  - other?

-# Thoughts on C

-- A language for computer wizards
-  - Literal minefield of inconsistency
-  - Immense burden put on the developer
-- Little to no improvements for a long, long time
-  - Why not improve string APIs??

-# Thoughts on C++

-- Many improvements but often with new footguns
-  - Example: move semantics in C++11
-- Backward compatibility is a primary goal
-  - Leads to "C/C++" code
-  - Guarantees require breaking changes
-- Adoption rate is *VERY* slow
-  - Most C++ teams use C++17 at best

-# About CWE
+## About CWE

 <div class="footnote">
 1. <a href="https://cwe.mitre.org/about/index.html">CWE About Page - MITRE</a><br />